Official Professional Biography

 I serve on the board of the Pasadena Education Network (PEN), an organization that promotes family participation in public education and provides parent education programs to help parents explore, evaluate, and engage with their public schools.

-I collaborate with the Pasadena Unified School District (PUSD) on the design of their open enrollment program, working to ensure that it is equitable and efficient.
+I collaborate with the Pasadena Unified School District (PUSD) on the design of their open enrollment program, working to ensure that it is equitable and efficient, and on initiatives related to improving the college placement of students.

 I frequently serve on the advisory boards of startups and funds in the areas of machine learning / AI, sustainability, and education.
 Recent examples include Virtualitics, FreeFlow, and the Math Academy.

 I look to develop partnerships with companies to enable tech transfer from our research group to industry.
-A partial list of partners over the years includes Amazon AWS, PIMCO, Google, HP, IBM, Microsoft, Southern California Edison, Pasadena Water and Power, VMWare, Yahoo, and Facebook.
-Some large-scale current partnerships include collaborations with VMWare on the CarbonFirst project and Amazon AWS, Virtualitics, & PIMCO on the AI4Science initiative, and Pasadena Water & Power on smart grid challenges.
+A partial list of partners over the years includes Amazon AWS, Beyond Limits, Google, HP, IBM, Microsoft, PIMCO, Pasadena Water and Power, Southern California Edison, VMWare, Yahoo, and Facebook.
+Some large-scale current partnerships include collaborations with VMWare on the CarbonFirst project and Amazon AWS, Virtualitics, & PIMCO on the AI4Science initiative, and Beyond Limits and Pasadena Water & Power on smart grid challenges.

 Leadership Positions (past and current)